-The airline Voepass said the plane was en route to Sao Paulo International Airport, taking off from Cascavel, Parana state, and crashed at around 1:30 p.m.
-Friday local time in the town of Vinhedo, about 80 kilometers northwest of Sao Paulo.
+Voepass Airlines said the plane, en route to Sao Paulo International Airport, took off from Cascavel, Parana state, and crashed at approximately 1:30 p.m. local time Friday in the town of Vinhedo, about 80 kilometers northwest of Sao Paulo.

-Video footage of the incident shows the ATR-72 aircraft losing control as it crashes behind a cluster of trees near a house, followed by a large plume of black smoke.
+Video footage of the incident shows the ATR-72 aircraft losing control as it crashed behind a clump of trees near residential areas, followed by a large column of black smoke.

-Nearby resident Daniel de Lima said he heard a loud noise before looking out of his Vinhedo apartment to see the plane spiraling.
+A resident living nearby, Daniel de Lima, said he heard a loud noise before looking out of his apartment in Vinhedo and seeing the plane flying in a spiral pattern.

-“It was spinning, but it was not moving forward,” he told Reuters.
-“Shortly after that, it fell out of the sky and exploded.”
-There were no survivors, city officials in Valinhos, near Vinhedo, said.
+"It was spinning, but not moving forward," he told Reuters.
+"Soon after that, it fell from the sky and exploded."
+City officials in Valinhos, near Vinhedo, said there were no survivors.

 Video of the incident (source: YouTube/SkyNews)